Workweek and weekend: United States

-Asia and Australia
+Asia and Oceania

 Australia

 A five-day, 40-hour week was introduced nationally from 1 January 1948 following a ruling of the Commonwealth Court of Conciliation and Arbitration.
 A 44-hour week, usually taken as a half-day on Saturday, had been applied for some industries from 1927 following a ruling by the court in a case brought by the Amalgamated Engineering Union.
 The ruling "led to a gradual and more general reduction of hours across industries", culminating in a nationwide 44-hour week in 1939.

 In Australia the working week begins on Monday and terminates on Friday.
-An eight-hour working day is the norm.
-Working three weekdays a fortnight, for example, would therefore be approximately twenty-four hours (including or excluding traditional breaks tallying up to two hours).
+A 38 hour week has been the norm since the 1980s.
 Some people work overtime with extra pay on offer for those that do, especially for weekend work.
 Shops open seven days a week in most states with opening hours from 9am to 5:30 pm on weekdays, with some states having two "late night trading" nights on Thursday and Friday, when trading ceases at 9pm.
 Many supermarkets and low-end department stores remain open until midnight and some trade continually, without closing.
 Restaurants and cinemas can open at all hours, save for some public holidays.
 Bars generally trade seven days a week but there are local municipal restrictions concerning trading hours.
 Banks trade from Monday to Friday, with some branches opening on Saturdays (and in some cases Sundays) in high demand areas.
 The Post Office (Australia Post) trades Monday to Friday as per retail shops but some retail post offices may trade on Saturdays and Sundays in some shopping centers.
 A notable exception to the above is Western Australia whereby retail establishments are restricted to trading between the hours of 11am-5pm on Sundays.